Winter Games ticket demand ramped up late, On Location president says

 "We will help them with all of the things they need, whether it's hotels, transportation, ticketing, experiences, excursions to have a bucket list, once-in-a-lifetime opportunity."

-Sports tourism has emerged as a major economic driver, with spending in the sector reaching $600 billion annually and projected to surpass $1 trillion within a few years, Caine noted.
+Sports tourism has emerged as a major economic driver, with spending in the sector reaching $600 billion annually and projected to pass $1 trillion within a few years, Caine noted.

 "The growth rate is extraordinary," he said.